donadef/ddm/docs/usage.rst

 - **int_meth**: Integration method; WHAM or TI.
 Default is TI.
 - **WHAM_PATH**: Required if WHAM has been chosen.
 The path for wham command.
 Default is ''.

-[vba-unbound]:

-- **symmetry_numbers**: symmetry numbers for the ligand, the receptor and the complex to compute the correction due to the symmetry.
-If those numbers are not provided, the symmetry correction is not computed, then equal to 0.